-The Scottie Singers, directed by Martha Robinson and Maryville College graduate Jade Watts ‘12, is a youth choir for students in grades two through five.
-The group rehearses on Tuesday afternoons from 4:15 until 5 p.m. in the Harry H. Harter Choral Rehearsal Room of the Clayton Center for the Arts.
-Rehearsals begin on Jan.
-29. For more information, please contact Robinson at email@example.com.
+The Scottie Singers, directed by Martha Robinson, is a youth choir for students in grades three through eight.
+The group rehearses on Tuesdays from 4:15 until 5 p.m. in the Harry H. Harter Choral Rehearsal Room of the Clayton Center for the Arts.
+Rehearsals begin on Tuesday, January 16, 2018.
+For more information, please contact Robinson at firstname.lastname@example.org.

 The Highlander Chorale, directed by Jill Purvis, is an ensemble for high school age students.
-The group rehearses on Thursday afternoons from 5 until 6:30 p.m. in the Harry H. Harter Choral Rehearsal Room of the Clayton Center for the Arts.
-Rehearsals begin on Jan.
-10. For more information, please contact Purvis at email@example.com.
+The group rehearses on Thursdays from 5 until 6:30 p.m. in the Harry H. Harter Choral Rehearsal Room of the Clayton Center for the Arts.
+Rehearsals begin on Thursday, January 18, 2018.
+For more information, please contact Purvis at email@example.com.

 The focus of the ensembles is to learn the fundamentals of music and the foundations of singing.
 Music education majors from Maryville College also assist with the groups.
-There is a $75 participation fee for the semester.
-The ensembles will be preparing music for a concert on Tuesday, May 7, 2013 at 6 p.m. in the Clayton Center for the Arts’ Harold and Jean Lambert Recital Hall.
+There is a $85 participation fee for the semester.

 For more information on the choral ensembles and possible scholarships, please contact Stacey Wilner at 865-981-8151 or firstname.lastname@example.org